 In commercial real estate property management and leasing, negotiating with tenants regards renewing their leases is quite a common event.
 Unfortunately, many property managers leave the matter until it’s too close to the cutoff date, and negotiations become pressured.
+Stay in control when it comes to your leases and managed properties.

 Pressured negotiations become impacted by the prevailing market conditions and the sentiment of the landlord and tenant to the process.
 The lease renewal process can be easily negotiated when you start early (several months) and work to a strategy.